nightroman/FarNet/RedisKit/README.md

     For Hash, List, Set keys opens their panels.\
     Use `Esc` in order to return to the keys panel.

-    For folders enters the caret folder.
+    For folders enters the cursor folder.

 - `F4`